lgustavolp/cloudmart/README.md

 # CloudMart

-CloudMart is a web application developed for [describe the purpose of the application].
+CloudMart is a web application developed for studying MultiCloud, Devops and AI technologies.

 ## Features